mcikalmerdeka/NLP-Learning/Langchain Document Assistant with Deepseek R1 - GPT4o - Claude 3.5 Sonnet/README.md

-# DocuMind AI: Intelligent Document Assistant
+# DocuChat AI: Intelligent Document Assistant

 A powerful LLM-powered document assistant that extracts information from various documents, supporting files containing both text and image components.
 This application enables seamless data retrieval and analysis from your content library.